Mecsion/Mecsion/README.md

 A GIS student from China.
 this code is created for sharing homework and classwork.
-Named by data is classwork.named by "homework"+number is homework.
+Named by date is classwork.named by "homework"+number is homework.